Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Who hasn't felt this sensation?

 You realize when you arrive at the airport that you left your passport on the table in your living room...
-And then you feel a lump settling in your stomach (a sign of abdominal contractions stopping), your heart racing ( tachycardia and palpitations ) and a sudden feeling of heat ?
+And then you feel a lump settle in your stomach (a sign of abdominal contractions stopping), your heart racing ( tachycardia and palpitations ) and a sudden feeling of heat ?

 This is the effect of adrenaline , a hormone that is secreted in response to strong emotion.
 Again, the hot flashes that result are temporary and linked to a specific event.